Vincent L. Freeman, MD, MPH

 1603 W. Taylor St.

-Dr. Freeman earned his undergraduate and medical degrees from the University of Chicago and completed his internship and residency in general internal medicine at Northwestern University.
-After becoming a clinician-educator in the VA healthcare system, he earned a Masters of Public Health in epidemiology from the University of Illinois at Chicago (UIC) School of Public Health.
-Dr. Freeman received additional training in clinical epidemiology and health services research in the Departments of Preventive Medicine and Urology at Loyola University's Stritch School of Medicine and in the Center for Management of Complex Chronic Care at Edward Hines, Jr VA Medical Center.
+Dr. Freeman is a clinical epidemiologist with a special interest in cancer, healthcare access and delivery, and health equity.
+He earned his undergraduate and medical degrees from the University of Chicago and completed his internship and residency in general internal medicine at Northwestern University.
+After becoming a clinician-educator in the VA healthcare system, Dr. Freeman earned a Masters of Public Health in epidemiology from the University of Illinois at Chicago (UIC) School of Public Health.
+He received additional training in clinical epidemiology and health services research in the Departments of Preventive Medicine and Urology at Loyola University's Stritch School of Medicine and in the Center for Management of Complex Chronic Care at Edward Hines, Jr VA Medical Center.
 This research training and career development was supported, in part, through awards from the Robert Wood Johnson Foundation Harold Amos Medical Faculty Development Program and the Veterans Health Administration's Health Services Research & Development Program.

 In 2004, Dr. Freeman joined the faculty of the UIC School of Public Health where he teaches courses in epidemiology methods and the epidemiology of cancer.
-His research interests are the biological, social, and healthcare system determinants of cancer prognosis and transdisciplinary approaches to identifying the causes and remedies for cancer-related health inequities.
-His research program has been supported through grants from the National Cancer Institute, American Cancer Society, and the Department of Defense.
+His research into biological, social, and healthcare system determinants of cancer prognosis and health inequities has been supported through grants from the National Cancer Institute, American Cancer Society, and the Department of Defense.

 Dr. Freeman is a lifelong Chicagoan and southside resident.
 He was born in West Englewood and raised in Avalon Park.